TitoYak211/project/writeup.md

 ==> 10
 ```

-The implementation of this is fairly similar to the dynamic environment.
-One of the obvious differences is the large recursive function in eval_l called heval_l.
+My implementation here is quite similar to that of dynamic environment.
+One of the few differences is the large recursive function in eval_l called heval_l.
 In eval_l I call heval_l on the input and match the output on heval_l to return an expr.

 The prime spine of heval_l is a match statement on expr and then recursively calling heval_l on subcomponents.
 Heval_l eventually returns a Env.Val for every type of exp except for functions where we return a Env.Closure of the function and current environment.